 Displaying a Calendar in the Command Prompt Using Python

-In this blog post, we'll dive into how to use Python's `-c` option to display a calendar in the command prompt.
-This method is perfect for those who need a fast and efficient way to view calendar data without the overhead of managing script files.
+method is perfect for those who need a fast and efficient way to view calendar

 Understanding Python's `-c` Option